GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-1.md

 ------------------------------

 Use the minimum number of dependencies that is reasonable.
+Every dependency of a library is a liability of both that library and its consumers.

-Adding a dependency for a large amount of functionality may be ok, but avoid pulling in dependencies just to save a few lines of code, because every dependency of a library is a liability of both that library and that library's consumers.
+Adding a dependency for something that is difficult and complicated to do may be OK, but avoid adding a dependency just to save a few lines of code.

 Some specific notes about minimizing dependencies:

+- Remember you're also paying the cost of transitive dependencies.
+  Before adding a dependency, also consider what that dependency depends on.

 - Use the smallest scope possible.
 For example, AutoValue doesn't need to use `compile` scope, and can instead use `compile-only`,